ShivaKanchi/BookMyShow_frontend_clone/README.md

 # BookMyShow Frontend Clone

 Hello, this is a React Frontend project.
-This is a BookMyShow Frontend clone with a slight alteration to deisgn.
+This is a BookMyShow Frontend clone with a slight alteration to design.

 #### Project has a 3 pages
 ##### Home(Shows Card of different Movies, Cards)